-The fight for women’s rights is unfinished business
+A fairer world for everyone: the fight for women’s rights is unfinished business.

 From bodily autonomy and the right to education, to self-expression and protest, this new exhibition explores how feminist activism in the UK has its roots in the complex history of women’s rights.
-Join the live debate and add your voice to the many fighting for a fairer world for everyone.
+With social and racial inequalities thrown into sharp relief by recent world events, join the debate and add your voice to the many fighting for a fairer world.

 Be inspired by those who paved the way.
 Cornelia Sorabji, the first woman to study law at Oxford University.
 Hope Powell, the first British woman to gain the highest European football coaching license.
 Meet Suffragettes such as Sophia Duleep Singh and challengers of recent years such as those behind the No More Page 3 campaign.